 - Fatty fish like salmon, mackerel and herring

-- Bison, beef, pork, goat and lamb
+- Grass-fed bison, beef, goat and lamb

-- Cottage cheese, cheese and unsweetened yogurt
+- Low fat cottage cheese, cheese, and unsweetened yogurt

 - Monk Fruit